Deaa4/TravelAgencyProject/README.md

 •	M. Sc.
 Mohammad Ziyad Kagdi

 Project Details:
-Our Tourism Agency Website is a PHP and MySQL-based project designed to provide users with an interactive platform for exploring tourism packages, making inquiries, and managing content through an admin dashboard.
+Our Travel Agency Website is a PHP and MySQL-based project designed to provide users with an interactive platform for exploring tourism packages, making inquiries, and managing content through an admin dashboard.
 The website ensures a user-friendly experience while maintaining dynamic content retrieval and database integration.
 This document outlines the main components, team responsibilities, and functionality of the website, explaining how different modules work together.

-Project Title: Tourism Agency Website
+Project Title: Travel Agency Website

 Problem Statement:
 Many small tourism agencies lack a robust online platform to showcase their services, handle user inquiries, and manage dynamic content.
 As a result, agencies struggle to reach a wider audience, provide up-to-date information, and effectively compete in the rapidly growing travel market.